branaway/Japid/readme.txt

 # cd back to your application root
 # play japid:gen

-this command tranforms the template to a Java file called hello.java in the same package
+this command tranforms the template to a Java file called hello.java in the same package.

+NOTE: if you do your developing live with you application running in DEV mode, you don't need to run japid:gen command to synchronize the Java artifacts for the templates.
+It'll be handled automatically for you. japid:gen is for you to develop you app "off-line";

 now